 Google representatives say that Google doesn't penalize websites that host duplicate content, but the advances in filtering techniques mean that duplicate content will rarely feature well in SERPs, which is a form of penalty.
 In 2010 and 2011, changes to Google's search algorithm targeting content farms aim to penalize sites containing significant duplicate content.
 In this context, article spinning might help, as it's not detected as duplicate content.

 Article spinning is a way to create what looks like new content from existing content.
-As such, it can be seen as unethical and not be providing additional value for readers.
+As such, it can be seen as unethical, whether it is paraphrasing of copyrighted material (to try to evade copyright), deceiving readers into wasting their time for the benefit of the spinner (while not providing additional value to them), or both.
 Other criticisms liken the results to "a haystack of low-quality blog networks and article repositories."

 - Edwards, Suzzane (December 14, 2011).
 "Eight Good Reasons Why Spinning Articles is Bad for your Website".
 Search Engine Journal.
 Retrieved 24 July 2017.